alexandrenardi/aws-devops-end-to-end-workshop/README.md

 #### Create a new pipeline for automating Books microservice build and deploy

 1. Choose a name for your pipeline, as demobookstore-BooksService-Pipeline, for example.
 Leave all other options as default
-2. Create the Commit stage as:
+2. Create the Source stage as:
-   -  Action name = Source (or other you’d prefer)
-   - Action provider = AWS CodeCommit
+   - Source provider = AWS CodeCommit
    - Repository name = demobookstore-BooksService
    - Branch name = main (or master, depending on which one is available)
-   - Output artifacts = SourceArtifacts (or other of your choice)
+   - * Output artifacts = SourceArtifacts (or other of your choice)
    - Leave the other options as they are
 3. Create the Build stage as:
-   - Action name = Build (or other you’d prefer)
-   - Action provider = AWS CodeBuild
+   - Build provider = AWS CodeBuild
-   - Input artifacts = <the same you choose in Commit -> Output artifacts>
+   - * Input artifacts = <the same you choose in Commit -> Output artifacts>
    - Click on Create Project button to be redirected to create a build project
      - Project name = demobookstore-BooksService-BuildProject
      - Operating system = Amazon Linux 2